typd/typd.github.com/source/_posts/2013-11-06-the-right-way-of-logging.markdown

 categories:
 ---

-After read the 12-factor app spec, I took a close look to the section of logging.
-For an application, it feels so nature for me to write logs to a file.
-But I just feel something isn't right from my subconscious.
+After read the 12-factor app spec, I took a close look to the logging section.
+For an application, it feels so nature to write logs to a file.
+But I just feel something isn't right.

 - Do I need a cleaner tool like log rotate, or just pretend they're small forever?
 - To debug something, I'm just forced to ssh across ocean and use a crappy vim on the host to find something weird.